TOP 10 MISTAKES ON SPOUSAL SPONSORSHIP APPLICATIONS

 Submitting your document under the wrong category.
 A spousal sponsorship application must be submitted under the family class.

 Submitting documents that contain false information.
 Do not submit an application that contains information that is untruthful – this is considered a federal crime.
-Not only will your application be denied, it could impact the status of future applications you submit.
+Not only will your application be denied, but it could also impact the status of future applications you submit.

 Applying to sponsor a spouse when you’re not yet divorced from your previous spouse.
 You must be divorced from your previous spouse before applying to sponsor your current partner.